Nelly Seo, Psy.D.

 Midtown + Virtual

-I have experience working with a wide range of issues and with clients of all identities.
-I wholeheartedly believe that facets of one’s identity, such as race, gender, sexual orientation, religion, and much more, are unavoidable parts of oneself that impact the therapy.
-As such, I aim to incorporate identity exploration work with all my clients, while assuming a stance of curiosity and humility.
+I have experience working with a wide range of identities and concerns.
+I wholeheartedly believe that facets of one’s identity, such as race, gender, sexual orientation, religion, and much more, are integral to one’s lived experience and inherently shape the therapeutic process.
+As such, I incorporate identity exploration work with all my clients, while assuming a stance of curiosity and humility.

 Training

-I earned my Doctorate in Clinical Psychology from Ferkauf Graduate School of Psychology, which is a part of Yeshiva University.
+I am currently a practitioner in training for Somatic Experiencing and Somatic Regulation Strategies.
+I earned my Doctorate in Clinical Psychology from Ferkauf Graduate School of Psychology.
 My research focused on the impact of therapist self-disclosure on the therapeutic relationship.
 During my training I held clinical positions at the John Jay Counseling Center, Kingsboro Psychiatric Center, Montefiore Substance Abuse Treatment Program and the Parnes Clinic.
-I completed my pre-doctoral internship at Mount Sinai Morningside and West.
+I completed my pre-doctoral internship at Mount Sinai Morningside and West, completing rotations at the Addictions Institute, Center for Intensive Treatment of Personality Disorders, and the World Trade Center Health Program.